-Camping is fun, but if you suddenly drive your children out one day, they may feel lost and have no idea what to do.
+Family camping is fun, but if you suddenly drive your kids out one day, they may feel lost and have no idea what to do.
 Here are the best ways to acclimatize them to camping.

 There are a couple of things you should do several weeks before your trip.

-- Practice Inside: If you have young children, start by creating a tent somewhere in your home and having your kids sleep there.
+If you have young kids, start by creating a tent somewhere in your home and “camp” with kids there.
 If you have enough space, move this tent around the house each night.
-This will help your children get used to sleeping in different spaces.
+This will help your kids get used to sleeping in different spaces.
 If you have teenagers, you can skip right to the next step.

-- Practice Outside: Set up a small campsite in your backyard.
+Set up a small campsite in your backyard.
 If you’re not sure how your kids are going to react, consider borrowing the tent from a friend instead of buying one.
-This will help your children get used to the idea of sleeping outside.
+This will help your kids get used to the idea of sleeping outside.
 This has the added benefit of helping you figure out anything they need, like a certain pillow or stuffed animal.

-- Measure Your Kids’ Skills: Some children are better at camping than others.
+Some kids are better at camping than others.
 If you’ve never been camping yourself, you may want to look for a site with lots of features and amenities.
-Even if you’re an expert, remember that your children don’t have your skills – and you should pick a site that’s challenging, but not too much for them to handle.
+Even if you’re an expert, remember that your kids don’t have your skills – and you should pick a site that’s challenging, but not too much for them to handle.